-Day to day I usually work from home.
-I live in a second floor (top) one-bed flat and wander from the bedroom into the living room around half 7ish and stay there for most of the day.
-I do try to get out for at least one walk around my local park, but if I’m honest I usually spend most of my day holed up in this room!
+I’d get up and wander into the living room around half seven and stay there for most of the day.
+Although I tried to get out for at least one walk around my local park, if I’m honest I usually spent most of my day holed up in this one room!

-This is my main desk:
+This was my main desk:

 Hence the name ‘Virtual’ Assistant!

-Other places I work:
+Other places I sometimes work:

-I have also worked whilst on holiday abroad.
+I also work abroad.

 I’ve worked on client tasks whilst in Vegas, the South of France, Verona, Rome, Zurich, Austin, Oman, The Hague, Spain, and the Canary Islands.
-I love that I can travel and work at the same time as long as I plan my day and manage expectations.
+Virtual Assistants can work anywhere in the world and many of them do.

 I travel a lot (often 8+ cities a year) and I love that I can travel and work at the same time – as long as I plan ahead, manage expectations, manage my time and actually do the work of course.
 These photos are from when I spent a month working in Bali: